greg-js/arch-wiki-md-repo/wiki/_content/english/Syslinux.md

 #### Boot prompt

-This is a simple configuration file that will show a `boot:` prompt and automatically boot after 5 seconds.
+This is a simple configuration file that will show a `boot:` prompt and will automatically boot after 5 seconds.
 If you want to boot directly without seeing a prompt, set `PROMPT` to `0`.

 Configuration: